 · TWISTY routes have sharp curves, elevation changes and are best for

 sport-touring and sport bikes.

 · ADVENTURE routes utilize mostly dirt and gravel roads.
-They do not
+Level of difficulty

 · SIMPLE routes follow main roads and have a smaller number of